openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetVehicleGearState.md

 - Only works when NPC is piloting an aircraft
 - Uses the same constants as [Vehicle Landing Gear States](../resources/landinggearstate): LANDING_GEAR_STATE_DOWN and LANDING_GEAR_STATE_UP
 - Check current landing gear state with NPC_GetVehicleGearState
-- This is the NPC equivalent of GetPlayerLandingGearState

 ## Related Functions